 Zarafa Camp: Our full report

-Zarafa and its sister camp, Selinda.
-And like its sister camp, it is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert, who combined years of safari experience to create their ultimate safari camp.
+Zarafa shares the reserve with its sister camp, Selinda.
+And like its sister camp, it is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert, who have combined years of safari experience to create in Zarafa their ultimate safari camp.
 Their thoughtful touches are evident throughout, from the distinctive décor and personalised guest stationery to the Swarovski binoculars, digital camera and memory cards provided for guests’ use.

-Zarafa Camp’s environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar ‘farm’ with battery and inverter system.
-All the canvas is double-sided, which helps the rooms to remain cool in summer and warm in winter, then each tent is roofed with three layers: an inner lining for decoration, and two outer layers for protection and insulation.
+Zarafa’s environmentally friendly design incorporates recycled hardwoods and canvas.
+Electricity comes from a solar ‘farm’ with battery and inverter system.
+All the canvas is double-sided, which helps the rooms remain cool in summer and warm in winter.
+Each tent is roofed with three layers: an inner lining for decoration, and two outer layers for protection and insulation.

-Each bedroom at Zarafa Camp has a large bed with overhead mosquito net and fan, behind which there’s plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
+The bedroom at Zarafa has a large bed with mosquito net and overhead ceiling fan, while behind is plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
 Also hidden away here is a specially designed air-conditioning unit that is very effective at cooling the area around the bed, although it does not air condition the entire tent.
-The bathroom facilities include a luxuriously deep copper bath, indoor rain-head shower, double basins and a separate flush toilet.
+The bathroom facilities include a luxuriously deep copper bath, indoor rain-head shower, twin basins and a separate flush toilet.
 For the winter months a copper gas heater helps to keep the tent warm – a luxurious addition even by the standard of Botswana’s safari camp!

 Each area of Zarafa overlooks the floodplains of the Zibadianja Lagoon, from under the shade of giant jackalberry trees.
 Wildlife, particularly elephant and hippo, is a common sight in front of and around camp.
-On our most recent visit we were lucky enough to watch from our breakfast table as a pack of wild dogs – nine adults and seven pups – played directly in front of the camp near the water’s edge.
-On previous visits we have been lucky enough to see lion and spotted hyena pass through the camp, too.
+On our last visit in November 2013 we were lucky enough to watch from our breakfast table as a pack of wild dogs – nine adults and seven pups – played directly in front of the camp near the water’s edge.
+On previous visits we have been lucky enough to see lion and spotted hyena pass through the camp too.